 You can save and recall the mirror positions through the memory function.
 See

-The outer portion of the appropriate mirror housing will blink when you switch on the turn signal.
+While the vehicle is running, the forward-facing portion of the appropriate mirror housing blinks when you switch on the direction indicator.

 Puddle Lamps (If Equipped)